 - Manually select packages: Executes aptitude allowing you to individually select packages

 Ubuntu Server for Cloud is a cloud computing solution based on Eucalyptus.
 It is a GUI used to connect and manage multiple servers to provide access to data or programs of the network.
 This is an offshoot, cloud-based version of the Ubuntu Server.
 The Ubuntu Cloud has solutions for both public and private use.

 Which One Should You Choose?

-- If you want a desktop environment to replace or use alongside your Windows or Mac environment, that comes with a GUI and a multitude of great utilities, select the Ubuntu Desktop.
+- If you want a desktop environment to replace or use alongside your Windows or Mac OS environment, that comes with a GUI and a multitude of great utilities, use the Ubuntu Desktop.

 - If you need a reliable server with a CLI, select the Ubuntu Server.

 - If you want a cloud computing solution to connect and manage your other servers, select the Ubuntu Server for Cloud.